dfosco/buddy/README.md

 # Buddy

-Buddy is a little guy you can keep running while you work to keep you company.
-Looks great on one of those retro monitors.
+Buddy is a little guy™ on a website you can leave open to keep you company.
+Looks great on one of those tiny retro monitors.

 https://dfosco.github.io/buddy

 Falls asleep often, click to wake.
+Refresh to change color.
+Double click for a treat.

 ||||
 |---|---|---|
 |![](.readme/buddy.png)|![](.readme/buddy-2.png)|![](.readme/buddy-3.png)|

----

 ### Development